 The Refugee Council has been awarded North Yorkshire’s contract for resettling our region’s share of the 20,000 Syrian refugees being brought to the UK under the Syrian Vulnerable Persons Resettlement (SVPR) scheme.
-Richard outlined the forthcoming arrival of 3 Syrians families who have been offered humanitarian protection in Ripon, and discussed ways in which volunteers can provide support.
+Richard Orton outlined the forthcoming arrival of 3 Syrians families who have been offered humanitarian protection in Ripon, and discussed ways in which volunteers can provide support.

-One in 122 John Mellor, City of Sanctuary, 10 August, 2016
+One in 122 10 August, 2016

 One person in every 122 has had to flee, and the numbers worldwide equate almost exactly to the entire population of the UK.
-John is chair of Ripon City of Sanctuary and a trustee of national City of Sanctuary.
-He has been supporting refugees and asylum-seekers for many years, including previously in Southampton, which is why he was able to deliver an outstanding talk about the scale and nature of the global asylum crisis, and how the asylum system works in the UK.
+John Mellor, chair of Ripon City of Sanctuary and a trustee of national City of Sanctuary has been supporting refugees and asylum-seekers for many years, including previously in Southampton, which is why he was able to deliver an outstanding talk about the scale and nature of the global asylum crisis, and how the asylum system works in the UK.
 He provided stories of 10 asylum-seekers known personally to him – a poignant insight into a very complex and frightening situation.